mahan-hosseini/AutoGaitA/README.md

 - [Documentation - AutoGaitA Simi](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.uz61bpmua7qz)

 ### Bin number of step cycle normalisation
 An important step in AutoGaitA is normalising step cycles (or instances of other behaviours) to a uniform length before calculating the video-level average.
-This uniform length is called *bin number*, must be set by users and defaults to a value of 25 (see the last option in [AutoGaitA DLC's main configuration panel](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.bboivsfqr2lz)).
+This uniform length is called *bin number*, must be set by users and defaults to a value of 25.

 Step cycles are normalised via averaging temporally adjacent data points if their original length was larger than the bin number and repeating values if they were shorter originally.

-Examples with a bin number of 25 and an original step cycle length of:
-- 5 - Repeat all 5 values 5 times.
-- 20 - Repeat the first 5 values once.
-- 30 - Average the first 10 values in pairs, then leave the last 20 unchanged.
-- 50 - Average all 50 values in pairs.
-- 51 - Average the first 3 values into 1, then average in pairs for the next 48.
-- *Note that "averaging in pairs" means:*
-    - Average of original values 1 & 2 results in normalised value 1.
-    - Average of original values 3 & 4 results in normalised value 2.
-    - And so on.
+[See our documentation for examples](https://docs.google.com/document/d/1Y4wrrsjs0ybLDKPzE2LAatqPDq9jtwjIuk4M0jRZ3wE/edit#heading=h.bboivsfqr2lz).

 **We strongly advise** users to think carefully about an appropriate bin number for their datasets.
 The correct value varies and depends strongly on the studied species, behaviour and the frame rate of cameras.